TUM-FAF/IDE/MIDPS_LAB_5.md

 	- Basic Level (grade 5 || 6): Simple site with 3 static pages
 	- Normal Level (grade 7 || 8): Your site must keep all site data in a database.
 	- Advance Level (grade 9 || 10): Your site must contain AJAX Requests.
 	Your controller must implement XHR or JSON responses.
 Some Data are dynamically	loaded to the page.

-	- Bonus Level: Make a RoR application fully covered with Unit Tests.
+	- Bonus Level: Make a RoR application "Mail Sender" fully covered with Unit Tests.
+Your web based application will permit you to connect existing account mail account (for example gmail) and permit you to explore your inbox, read existing emails, create new emails, and send them.
+Or you can make your own mail server.

 *******************************************************************************
 References: